This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Nausea and vomiting

-- Deeply sunken eyes or no tears when you cry
+- Your eyes look deeply sunken, or you have no tears when you cry.

 Treatment for acute diarrhea

 may include medicines to slow or stop your diarrhea.
-You may also need medicine to treat a bacterial infection.
+You may also need medicine to treat an infection.

-- Keep bathroom surfaces clean to help prevent the spread of germs that cause acute diarrhea.
+- Keep bathroom surfaces clean.
+This helps prevent the spread of germs that cause acute diarrhea.

-- Place raw meat in the refrigerator as soon as possible after shopping at the supermarket.
+- Place raw or cooked meat in the refrigerator as soon as possible.
 Bacteria can grow in meat that is left at room temperature too long.
-Cook meat thoroughly before eating.
-Place leftovers in the refrigerator as soon as possible.

 Follow up with your healthcare provider as directed: